Upsolver/Documentation_Old/UpSQL/aggregate-streaming-data.md

 Note that when performing the above query (and any aggregation), Upsolver's default behavior is to replace an existing row in the table when its aggregation is updated.

-We can avoid such situation using the following UpSQL feature APPEND ON DUPLICATE.
+We can avoid such situation using UpSQL's APPEND ON DUPLICATE feature.

 ### **APPEND ON DUPLICATE**